diegopacheco/java-pocs/pocs/java-25-rocksdb-windoning-eo-purchases/README.md

 **How it works:**

 1. Each Purchase is assigned a unique UUID `purchaseId` when created
+2. Begin RocksDB transaction with sync writes enabled
-2. Before processing, check if `purchaseId` exists in the dedup database
+3. Check if `purchaseId` exists in dedup column family
-3. If exists, skip processing (duplicate detected)
+4. If exists, rollback transaction (duplicate detected)
-4. If not exists, store in dedup database and process
+5. If not exists, within the SAME transaction:
-5. Processing updates both total debt and history databases atomically
+   - Write to dedup column family
+   - Update total debt in total-debt column family
+   - Update history in history column family
+6. Commit transaction atomically

 This ensures that even if the same purchase is submitted multiple times (due to retries or duplicate API calls), it will only be counted once in the total debt calculation and appear once in the purchase history.
+All writes happen atomically or not at all.

 **Benefits:**